Doctoral Degree Program

 Students are required to take the Doctoral Student Seminar (ENV 900) during the first year of their program.

 Two Honors grades must be achieved before a student is eligible to sit for the qualifying examination.
-In addition, students are expected to serve four terms (10 hours per week) as teaching fellows, in partial fulfillment of their doctoral training.
+In addition, students are expected to serve four terms (ten hours per week) as teaching fellows, in partial fulfillment of their doctoral training.

 A written and oral qualifying examination is required upon completion of the course requirements.
 Students are expected to take the examination by the end of their second year, although this can be extended to the third year in cases with appropriate extenuating circumstances.
 At the time of the qualifying examination, the student must present a prospectus of the research work proposed for the dissertation.
 Successful completion of the qualifying examination and submission of the prospectus will result in admission to candidacy.

-The director of doctoral studies (DDS) of the School serves as director of graduate studies for the Environment department of the Graduate School, administers the doctoral program, and may be consulted if questions arise.
+The director of doctoral studies (DDS) of the school serves as director of graduate studies for the Environment department of the graduate school, administers the doctoral program, and may be consulted if questions arise.

 Before beginning work, the student must secure approval from the student’s committee and the DDS for a proposed program of study and for the general plan of the dissertation.
 Appropriate advanced work is required.
 Courses chosen should form a coherent plan of study and should support research work for the proposed dissertation.